-If the O/D OFF indicator light blinks for 2-12 Instruments and controls approximately 8 seconds after coming on for 2 seconds, have your NISSAN dealer check the transmission and repair it if necessary.
+If the O/D OFF indicator light blinks for approximately 8 seconds after coming on for 2 seconds, have your NISSAN dealer check the transmission and repair it if necessary.

 The automatic transmission is equipped with an electronic Fail-Safe mode.
 This system allows the vehicle to be driven even in the event of damage to the electrical circuits.
 If this occurs, the gears automatically engage and lock into 3rd gear.